GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 1. **-TNumber**:

 If you supply a single (integer) value, then it will be the total number of frames.
-Under the hood, this will create a one-column data set from 0 to that number minus 1.
+Under the hood, this will create a one-column data set from 0 to that number minus one.
 For example, for ``-T10`` I get values from 0 to 9.
-In this case, you can use the MOVIE_FRAME parameter to make the animation.
+In the main script, you have to use the MOVIE_FRAME parameter to access the values.

 2. **-Tmin/max/inc**:

 If you supply 3 values, then GMT will create a one-column data set from *min* to *max*, incrementing by *inc*.
+You have to use the MOVIE_COL0 parameter to access the values of the one-column data set.
-In this case the total of number of frames will be:
+The total of number of frames will be:

 .. math::

      \text{total frames} = \frac{\text{max} - \text{min}}{\text{inc}} + 1

-In this case, you have to use the MOVIE_COL0 parameter to access the values of the one-column data set.

 3. **-Ttimefile**: